azawawi/raku-godot-fun/README.md

 **Warning:** This is totally experimental and is not to meant to used in any production work at the moment.

-Basically having fun with Godot and Raku :)
+Basically having fun with Godot 3 and Raku :)

 The idea here is to do the following:
 - Create a Godot3 project structure with Camelia as a default icon.
 - Add 3D scene with some defaults (e.g. directional light, camera, materials).
 - Run godot project on the final project

+## Compatibility

+Currently I am testing using Godot 3.5.1

 ## References